mdavids/rfc/content/draft-davids-forsalereg-13.md

 ## Example 4: Asking Price Format

 Consists of an uppercase currency code (e.g., USD, EUR), followed by a numeric amount.
-See (#guidelines) for additional guidelines.
+See (#currency) for additional guidelines.

 In Bitcoins: